This tutorial shows you how to list users in Linux. You’ll also learn to list only the logged users.

 List only the usernames

-If we would like to only get a list of the usernames in the system, you can use the awk command or the cut command to filter the output of the other two commands we saw earlier.
+If you would like to only get a list of the usernames in the system, you can use the awk command or the cut command to filter the output of the other two commands we saw earlier.

 cut -d: -f1 /etc/passwd